JHK0723/TEED-TS-WEB/README.md

 1. **Arduino IDE**: For programming the ESP8266 microcontroller.
 2. **Python**: For data processing and visualization.
    - Libraries used:
-     - `csv`: Handles data logging.
+     - `pymongo`: Handles data logging using MongoDB.
      - `time` & `datetime`: For timestamps.
-     - `matplotlib`: For creating animated bar graphs.
+     - `flask/socket_io`: For creating animated bar graphs in a web page with the log datas being displayed!.
-     - `serial`: For serial communication with the ESP8266.
+     - `env`: For storing creditials of MongoDB.

 ---